ethereum/EIPs/EIPS/eip-FOCIL.md

 #### Fork choice changes

-- Store ILs observed over gossip before the IL freeze deadline.
+- Store ILs observed over gossip before the view freeze deadline.
 - If more than one IL is observed from the same IL committee member, remove all ILs from the member from the store.
 - Fork choice head retrieval is based on the `Valid` function being satisfied by the EL.